Develop Windows service apps

 Describes the process of creating and configuring Windows services using the Windows service project template.

-Describes the projects types used in this chapter and how to choose between them.
+Create Projects from Templates - Describes the projects types used in this chapter and how to choose between them.